 - Anecdotal reports of improved patient and family satisfaction: The open visitation policy has improved patient and family satisfaction.

-- Cost savings: Information provided in April 2013 indicate that, in 2012, the program saved the facility more than $300,000 by preventing patients who did not meet ICU admission criteria from being admitted to the ICU.
+- Cost savings: In 2012, the program saved the facility more than $300,000 by preventing patients who did not meet ICU admission criteria from being admitted to the ICU.

 Planning and Development ProcessKey elements of the planning and development process included the following: